Leismaniasis

 What is leishmaniasis?

-Is leishmaniasis curable in dogs?
+Is leishmaniasis in the dog curable?

-In which countries are there sandflies?
+In which countries are there sand mosquitoes?